flamezi/flamezi.github.io/about.md

 permalink: /about/
 ---

-My name is Ziggy and this blog contains book reviews of materials that I've read across my TW journey.
+My name is Ziggy and this blog contains summaries and thoughts about materials that I've read across my TW journey.

 ### Contact me